 Beyond the mighty Thompson River System and up in the hills surrounding Kamloops, hundreds more beautiful lakes surround us.
 However, accessing many of these rivers and lakes can be surprisingly difficult: trains, fences, gates, steep banks of rip-rap and debris, private property and in many cases a lack of adequately maintained right-of-ways make if challenging or dangerous to get to the water.

-The Kamloops River and Lake Access Initiative is a loose coalition of user groups and optimistic citizens who want to make sure that a plan is put in place by the City of Kamloops and our surrounding regional districts to ensure the gradual improvement in access to our waterways for recreational users of all types.
+The Kamloops River and Lake Access Initiative is a coalition of user groups and optimistic citizens who want to make sure that a plan is put in place by the City of Kamloops and our surrounding regional districts to ensure a gradual improvement in access to our waterways for recreational users of all types.

 Benifits of Improved River and LAke Access